 Keeping an Eye on Inflation – But Not Too Close

 The high levels of inflation we’ve seen in the last couple of years are hitting everyone’s wallet.
+That is one of the biggest retirement risks today.
 But taking a longer view, over the previous 50 years to 2021, inflation has averaged about 3.8% annually.
 The stated goal of the Federal Reserve is for inflation to remain around 2% annually.

 Building an income strategy around today’s high inflation could result in taking too much income out of your plan in the early years.
 It’s also a good idea to go beyond the statistics and consider how inflation affects you.
 High inflation rates aren’t as much of a threat for many retirees.
 Social security is indexed to inflation, so some income will keep pace.
 Retirees also may have a smaller outlay on things impacted by inflation than people still in their working years.